brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 This is a scenario that happens often.
 And its this scenario we'll explore to discuss why generics are awesome, and why the PHP community desperately needs them.

-Lets explore some problems of the above approach.
+Lets take a look at the problems of the above approach.

 ### Data integrity

-An array is a collection of.. things.
-Take a look at this:
+In PHP, an array is a collection of.. things.

 ```php
 $posts = [